Psivant/stormmsite/docs/dev-philosophy.md

 can muster.
-In C++ code, it's easy enough to store a temporary pointer to the location of interest and cut through a series of pointers in that manner, but *storing* a temporary pointer exacts a cost in registers which are in short supply on the GPU (this, more than cache rationing, is perhaps the most significant resource in GPU program optimization for scientific computing).
-The GPU needs to have as few arrays a possible, and a means of striding through them form start to finish.
+In C++ code, it's easy enough to store a temporary pointer to the location of interest and cut through a series of pointers in that manner, but *storing* a temporary pointer exacts a cost in registers which are in short supply on the GPU (this, more than cache rationing, is perhaps the most significant distinction in GPU program optimization).
+The GPU should be directed to as few arrays as possible, and a always given means of striding through them from start to finish.

 A *synthesis* of topologies or coordinates is therefore a new class which has similar numbers of member variables to the corresponding classes for a single system, but collates all systems' data